decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-05-25-chapter-simplex.md

 turns the protocol into two pieces:

 1. an outer proposal rule that says when a proposal is valid based on previous value certificates and skip certificates;
-2. an inner Graded Broadcast instance that produces a regular certificate, a strong certificate, or a skip certificate for each view.
+2. an inner Certifying Graded Broadcast (CGB) instance that produces a regular certificate, a strong certificate, or a skip certificate for each view.

 We will use this decomposition in the rest of the chapter.
 Many Simplex variants leave the outer proposal rule essentially unchanged and replace the inner